 8. This guidance applies to all organizations applying for charitable registration, and to all registered charities.

 9. The document deals only with fundraising issues that are connected to federal (CRA) regulation of charities registered under the Income Tax Act, and does not address provincial obligations.
 Footnote 1 Charities, whether registered under the Income Tax Act or not, are subject to provincial and territorial requirements with respect to fundraising and other aspects of their operations.
-For more information, go to Provincial and territorial government information for charities.
+For more information, see Provincial and territorial government information for charities.

 10. In its role as the regulator of charitable registration under the Income Tax Act, the CRA ensures that applicants for registration, and registered charities, meet all associated legal requirements.
 These legal requirements are based on the provisions of the Income Tax Act, and the common law (case law or court decisions).